-To better identify these distinctions, the College policy definitions, to which UC Law SF community members are held accountable, are stated below The Clery definitions, used for the data presented in this report, are stated in the Collection of Statistics on p.
+To better identify these distinctions, the College policy definitions, to which UC Law SF community members are held accountable, are stated below.
+The Clery definitions, used for the data presented in this report, are stated in the Collection of Statistics on p.
 44. The State of California statutory definitions are given in full in the Appendix at the end of this publication.

-Sexual harassment may include incidents between any members of the College community, including faculty and other academic appointees, adjuncts, administrators, staff, student employees, students, residents, interns, and non-student or non-employee participants in College programs (e.g., vendors, contractors, visitors, clients).
-Sexual harassment may occur in hierarchical relationships, between peers, or between individuals of any gender or gender identity.
+Sex-based harassment may include incidents between any members of the College community, including faculty and other academic appointees, adjuncts, administrators, staff, student employees, students, residents, interns, and non-student or non-employee participants in College programs (e.g., vendors, contractors, visitors, clients).
+Sex-based harassment may occur in hierarchical relationships, between peers, or between individuals of any gender or gender identity.

-UC Law SF - Sexual Misconduct Policy Definitions
+UC Law SF - Sex Discrimination and Sex-Based Harassment Policy Definitions: